YoungSkKim/YoungSkKim1.github.io/_pages/projects.md

 **Learning-based detector + Rule-based classifier**
 ![tr](https://github.com/YoungSkKim/YoungSkKim.github.io/blob/master/images/projects/trafficlight.png?raw=true){:width="600px"}
 1) Extract RoIs (traffic lights) using one-stage object detector
-2) Extract pixels of the lit blub on traffic light using histogram-based thresholding
+2) Extract pixels of the lit blub on traffic light using histogram-based thresholding on HSV color space
  2-1) Classify the color of bulb among the color templates using clustering algorithm
- 2-2) Classify the left-turn signal using simple rule-base kernel
+ 2-2) Classify the left-turn signal using rule-base kernel if the light is green4
 3) Remove false alarm by moving average filter

 <br/>